 Ghiordes Knot has been adapted to modern embroidery from a rug making technique that originally came from Turkey.
 It creates a texture that is like the plush pile of a rug.
 It is a stitch that has traditionally been used in canvaswork or needlepoint but is enjoying a revival as one of the textured embroidery stitches.
-You can use Ghiordes knot to represent things like the middle of flowers, thistle tops, dandelion puffs, grass, moss, animal fur, or even Santas beard!
-Anywhere you need a bit of fluffy texture, this stitch works.
+You can use Ghiordes knot to represent things like the middle of flowers, thistle tops, dandelion puffs, grass, moss, animal fur, or even Santa’s beard!
+This stitch works anywhere you need a bit of fluffy texture.
 I used it to create the bee in the sample below.

 Since Ghiordes Knot is a high relief stitch it combines well with other stitches that are extremely flat such as Satin stitch

 .
 Many of the canvas stitches work well too since they too sit flat against the fabric.
 You can explore other interesting contrasts of texture by exploring the drawn and pulled family of stitches.